School of Kinesiology and Nutrition

 Dr. Judge's research interests include autism spectrum disorder, motor skill development, video modeling, and eye-tracking technology.

-Dr. McCoy’s research interest revolves around the impact physical activity has on the health of children and adolescents, specifically those with autism spectrum disorder (ASD).
+Dr. Smith’s research interest revolves around the impact physical activity has on the health of children and adolescents, specifically those with autism spectrum disorder (ASD).
 Current studies investigate the impact of physical (in)activity on cardiovascular health in young children with ASD and the feasibility of measuring cardiovascular health in this population.
 Her long-term research goals include the investigation of physical activity interventions in children and adolescents with ASD and the impact on overall health and well-being.